 Although planning and structural problems will help to improve the chances of a successful process, the best decision and fortune element will eventually determine whether the solution to the problem was successful in problem-solving and decision-making techniques.

-The problem solving is to understand what many underlying problems are – not signs.
-Dealing with customer complaints can be seen as a problem that needs to be resolved and it is often a good idea to do this through group problem solving and decision making process.
+The problem-solving is to understand what many underlying problems are – not signs.
+Dealing with customer complaints can be seen as a problem that needs to be resolved and it is often a good idea to do this through group problem-solving and decision-making processes.

 Stages: Solving problems and making decisions